ngergel/gameoflife/README.md

-# gameoflife
+# Game of Life
-A version of Conway's Game of Life for the Arduino Mega
+A version of Conway's Game of Life for the Arduino Mega.